Things to do in San Diego at night

 San Diego Marina by night

-An evening cruise of San Diego Bay is a great way to see the city sights and beautiful California coastline without lifting a finger (or indeed a foot).
-Sail across the harbor, taking in views of the dramatic skyline against fiery sunset skies and check out attractions including Coronado Island and the USS Midway.
-Lucky punters might even catch a glimpse of the occasional migrating whale (blue in summer; gray in winter) as they tuck into dinner and cocktails and enjoy the on-board entertainment.
+A cruise of San Diego Bay is a great way to see the city sights and beautiful California coastline without lifting a finger (or indeed a foot).
+Sail across the harbor, taking in views of the dramatic skyline checking out attractions including the Coronado Bridge and USS Midway aircraft carrier.
+Up the ante on a bay dinner cruise – lucky punters may even catch a glimpse of the occasional migrating whale (blue in summer; gray in winter) as they tuck into dinner and cocktails and enjoy the on-board entertainment.
+Or grab dinner back on terra firma along the Embarcadero, where The Fish Market and rooftop Seneca Trattoria are solid bets.
+Afterwards, take a walk to the famous Kissing Statue – aka Unconditional Surrender – for maximum romantic waterfront vibes.

 Beach firepit and s'mores